 Just announced that this year’s annual Midwest Geobiology Symposium will be held on Sept 20-22, 2019 back at Washington University, where we launched the meeting in 2012.
 Stay tuned for updates and check out: Midwest Geobiology 2019

-A warm welcome to Seth Wood, a recent graduate from Haverford College, who is beginning his graduate work in the lab.
+A warm welcome to Jake Ogata Bernstein, a recent graduate from Haverford College, who is beginning his graduate work in the lab.

 Jocelyn (Joss) Richardson successfully defended her PhD today!!
 After 5 years in the lab, mastering carbonate-associated sulfate and all things synchrotron, she is now off to a postdoc working at the beam lines at SSRL.
 She will be sorely missed.
 Congrats, Joss!